raspberrypilearning/relax-stretch/en/step_1.md

 ## Introduction

-Even whilst sitting you can keep yourself moving, flexible and alert by doing regular and relaxing exercises.
+You can keep yourself moving, flexible, and alert by doing regular and relaxing exercises, including while you are seated.
 Write a program to help you and others stay healthy from a seated position.

 ### What you will make

-You will create a program to demonstrate some mindful, relaxing exercises you can carry out while sitting down, and even add a new exercise of your own.
+You will create a program to demonstrate some mindful, relaxing exercises that you can carry out while sitting down, and even add a new exercise of your own.

 --- no-print ---

 Click on the green flag to start the exercise routines.

-Click on the orange **up** or **down** arrows to change the number of times each exercise repeats.
+Click on the orange **up** or **down** arrows to change the number of times that each exercise repeats.

 <div class="scratch-preview">
   <iframe src="https://scratch.mit.edu/projects/405322095/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>